EddieStn/movember/README.md

 -	Loneliness is an area where more needs to be done.

-However, the research around how loneliness is most effectively tackled is not currently there.
+However, there is little current research around how loneliness is most effectively tackled.
 With the suggestion that a
-> ‘range of approaches may be required, tailored to fit people’s individual experiences of loneliness and contexts’.
+> range of approaches may be required, tailored to fit people’s individual experiences of loneliness and contexts.

 <details>
 <summary>